Who are we and what do we do?

 We look forward to working with you.

-In addition, all existing HRBs, whether being altered or not, must be registered with the Regulator.
+In addition, all existing HRBs need to be registered with the Regulator.

 We can help you in numerous ways, including: